mthl/guix-artwork/website/posts/the-big-change.md

 and [improved executable startup times](https://guix.gnu.org/en/blog/2021/taming-the-stat-storm-with-a-loader-cache/).
-This paves the way for the upcoming release, most likely labeled “1.4”, unless a closer review of the changes that have landed lead us to think “2.0” would be more appropriate…  Stay tuned!
+This paves the way for the upcoming release, most likely labeled “1.4”, unless a closer review of the changes that have landed leads us to think “2.0” would be more appropriate…  Stay tuned!

 #### About GNU Guix